bernarddorcin/UpdateServerIP_toStaticIP_ChangeHostname_EnableRemoteConnection/README.md

 [Server Update]

-Now restart your server and open Server Manager to verify that all information has been changed.
-The host name should be updated, the remote desktop should be enabled, and IP address series updated.
-Web browsers should open and next we will open up the power shell terminal.
-From the PowerShell terminal type **ping google.com** When you packet responses, this completes verify the Static IP Address was setup correctly.
+Restart your server and then open the Server Manager to verify that all the information has been updated.
+The hostname should be changed, Remote Desktop should be enabled, and the IP address series should reflect the new settings.
+Next, open your web browsers, and then launch the PowerShell terminal.
+In the PowerShell terminal, type **ping google.com**.
+If you receive a response from the packet, it indicates that the static IP address has been set up correctly.

 ![image](https://github.com/user-attachments/assets/17a43450-7a9e-4ce6-a886-939bb87eaf5d)